ecepulse/software-competition/README.md

 ## Teams
 You may do this individually, or in groups of size of 4 or fewer.

+Since the categories are very different from each other, you are encouraged to form teams such that your collective skills complement each other and cover as many categories as possible for your skill level.

 ## Scoring

 Final scoring will be a weighted aggregate of all the categories depending on the level of difficulty chosen.